kamalbuilds/the-fomo-killer/IMPLEMENTATION_SUMMARY.md

-# BasedAgents Implementation Summary - Code NYC 2025
+# Kill-FOMO Implementation Summary - Code NYC 2025

 ## 🏆 Complete Implementation Status: ALL THREE BOUNTY TRACKS ✅

 ### 🚀 What We Built

-BasedAgents is now a **production-ready multi-agent system** that qualifies for all three Code NYC bounty tracks with real, working implementations - no mocks, no prototypes, only production code.
+Kill-FOMO is now a **production-ready multi-agent system** that qualifies for all three Code NYC bounty tracks with real, working implementations - no mocks, no prototypes, only production code.

 ## 📊 1.
 Data-Driven Agents Track ✅